jundalisay/superblist/content/en/bio/principles/part-04/chapter-03.md

 ### 3. Ayurveda

-This uses the principles of the three doshas as Vata, Kapha, and Pitta which represent the Spatial, Radiant, and Radioactive-Material layers respectively.
+This uses the principles of the three doshas as Vata, Kapha, and Pitta which represent the Spatial, Radiant, and Transformative-Material layers respectively.
 We assign it to Radiant layer as the middle of the five traditions.

 ### 2. Chinese Medicine